ngxs/store/docs/ngxs-labs/emitter.md

 ## Custom types

-You can define custom types for debbuging purposes (works with `@ngxs/logger-plugin`):
+You can define custom types for debugging purposes (works with `@ngxs/logger-plugin`):

 ```typescript
 import { State, StateContext } from '@ngxs/store';